Cuupa/hosts/README.md

 Feel free to open up an issue with the hostname and the category (like 'malware' or 'scam') you think fit.

 ## Your site is blocked
-Please open an issue if you think your site is mistakenly blocked.
+Please open an issue, if you think your site is mistakenly blocked.
 Please provide the url of your site and a statement why your site should be unblocked.

 # Usage

-This list works well with a [PiHole](https://pi-hole.net) as well as [AdAway](https://f-droid.org/packages/org.adaway/).
-The later is unfortunatelly only provided by f-droid because it violates the Google Play Store terms and conditions.
+This list works with a [PiHole](https://pi-hole.net) as well [Adguard-Home](https://adguard.com/de/adguard-home/overview.html)

+On Android you can use [AdAway](https://f-droid.org/packages/org.adaway/).
+Unfortunatelly the app is only provided by f-droid, because it violates the Google Play Store terms and conditions.

+You can either use the [combined list](https://raw.githubusercontent.com/Cuupa/hosts/main/hosts) or select what you want to block using the seperate lists provided unter [data](https://github.com/Cuupa/hosts/tree/main/data/)

 ## PiHole
 - Login at your PiHole admin interface